Reform Boehm system: Development

 The Reform Boehm system was invented by German clarinetist Ernst Schmidt (1870–1954), who used the original Boehm system as early as 1895.
 Schmidt made changes to the Boehm clarinet based on scientific and mathematical principles.
 The new instrument had rollers between two little-finger keys in the right hand, and a modified bore that produced a different sound character.
 Schmidt named the instrument the "Reform Boehm clarinet".
 In the second half of the 1940s, master clarinet maker Fritz Wurlitzer, based in Erlbach, Vogtland / Saxony, built a clarinet with Schmidt's instructions.
 They had collaborated earlier in producing the Schmidt-Kolbe clarinet, a variant of the German clarinet.
 Both modified a clarinet with the Boehm fingering system to sound like an Oehler (German) clarinet.
 Wurlitzer built a Boehm clarinet with less taper, which impaired the intonation, but compensated for this by shortening the lower joint by a few millimeters and offsetting the lower tone holes.
 He also fitted it with a German-style mouthpiece.
 In 1949 he sent the first Reform Boehm clarinet to a clarinetist of the Concertgebouw Orchestra in Amsterdam.

-A Reform Boehm clarinet looks similar to an original Boehm clarinet, although some brands or models exhibit certain differences:
+A Reform Boehm clarinet looks similar to an original Boehm clarinet, although some brands or models exhibit some of these differences: